ethantv1234567890/ServerAntiRaid/README.md

 3. On the left side, press the `Bot` tab, then press `Add Bot`, then `Yes, do it!`.
 This will transform your application into a bot.

+4. Scroll down, and under `Privileged Gateway Intents`, check the `Server Members Intents` option.

-4. Once your bot has appeared, copy your bot token by pressing `Copy`.
+5. Once your bot has appeared, copy your bot token by pressing `Copy`.
 You will use this later.
 This is how your program will login to your bot. **It is very important to keep this token safe, as it is your bot account credentials!**

-5. Now, go to the left side and go to the `OAuth2` tab.
+6. Now, go to the left side and go to the `OAuth2` tab.
 Under the `Scopes` options, check `bot`.
 A section titled `Bot Permissions` will appear below.
 You will select your bot permissions here.
 We will using the `Administrator` permission, so please check that option.
 Now, under Scopes, you will see a link which you can invite your bot with.
 Copy this link and open it to invite your bot.

 ---